Find Your Film: Stock and Exposure Comparisons

 The most significant change we saw with this film was the appearance of color saturation.
 Check out the hair color!
 However, it is wise to note that saturation of other colors, like the blue dress, don't change as much in saturation as they do lightness.

 Just like Portra 160, Ektar 100 can sometimes produce digital artifacting when scanned on the Frontier due to the silver retention in film processing.

 We wanted to show an added stop of exposure to give you an extra frame (wink) of reference for the range of values and grain you can get with these photographic films— download the high-resolution files so you can zoom all the way in on that grainy goodness.

 KODAK TRI-X 400

 We rated Kodak Tri-X 400 at box speed.
-This seems to be the most flexible of the black & white film stocks, but the most even tones are still found at box speed.
+This seems to be the most flexible of the black & white rolls of film, but the most even tones are still found at box speed.